-- 2.5.1 This is surveillance that is:- - Covert: - Not intrusive: - For the purposes of a specific investigation or operation; - Likely to obtain private information about a person (whether or not that person was the target of the investigation or operation); and - Not carried out as an immediate response to events or circumstances which could not have been foreseen prior to the surveillance taking place. - Private information includes any information relating to a person's private and family life, home and correspondence (whether at home, in a public place or in the work place).
+- 2.5.1 This is surveillance that is:- - Covert; - Not intrusive; - For the purposes of a specific investigation or operation; - Likely to obtain private information about a person (whether or not that person was the target of the investigation or operation); and - Not carried out as an immediate response to events or circumstances which could not have been foreseen prior to the surveillance taking place.

+Private information includes any information relating to a person's private and family life including professional and business relationships, home and correspondence (whether at home, in a public place or in the work place).
+Further information and examples of what is considered private information is contained at section 3 of the Home Office Code of Practice on Covert Surveillance and Property Interference.